Organizing Your Gluten Free Pantry

 Gluten Free Crab Cakes

-Like many of my recipes, this one came about because I was missing an old restaurant favorite.
-Crab Cakes are a New England classic and I have always loved them.
+Crab Cakes are a New England classic, and I have always loved them.
 Of course, they are now off limits (ah breadcrumbs!).
-I’ve been thinking about making a gluten free version at home, and when I finally set my mind to it they came out great!
-A lovely appetizer to begin a meal or serve as a main course.
+For a while, I had been thinking about making a gluten free version at home, and when I finally put my mind to it, they turned out great!

-Fresh crab meat is wonderful, but if like me you are not up for cooking and cleaning a live crab, try using frozen crab meat.
+My Gluten Free Crab Cakes are not stingy with the crab meat (restaurants take note!).
+Fresh crab is wonderful, but if like me you are not up for cooking and cleaning a live crab, try using frozen crab meat.
 It is a very good alternative and worth seeking out.
 Of course, you can use canned if that is what you have available.
 Look for Fancy Lump Crab and be sure to check the ingredient label.

 Yield: 5-6 crab cakes (plan for 1 each as an appetizer or 2 as a main course)